fahdarhalai/Algorithms/2-Divide and Conquer/README.md

 - T(n) = 3T(n-1) + 1 &emsp;&emsp;&emsp;is O(3<sup>n</sup>)
 - T(n) = 2T(n-1) + n &emsp;&emsp;&emsp;is O(n2<sup>n</sup>)

-## Masters Theorem for Decreasing Functions :
+## Master Theorem for Decreasing Functions :
 From the above summary, one can deduce a general formula for time complexity sequence as follows:
 ```
        | 1                if n=0